4 South Koreans arrested over break-in at US envoy compound

-In this Friday, Oct.
-18, 2019, photo, a college student holds a banner in front of the U.S. ambassador's residence in Seoul, South Korea.
-South Korean police said Saturday, Oct.
-19, they beefed up security at ... more

-SEOUL, South Korea (AP) — South Korean police have formally arrested four anti-American students who broke into the U.S. ambassador's residence in Seoul while protesting the Trump administration's demands for South Korea to pay more to help cover the costs of keeping U.S. troops.
+SEOUL, South Korea (AP) — South Korea police have formally arrested four anti-American students who broke into the U.S. ambassador's residence in Seoul last week while protesting the Trump administration's demands for the country to pay more to help cover the costs of keeping U.S. troops there.

 The Seoul Central District Court said Tuesday its judges granted arrest warrants for the four students over concerns that they would attempt to flee or destroy evidence.